BodgeMaster/new_dawn_mirror/Annie intro.md

 AgriWorks Login: █
 ```

-She walks back over to her office and picks up the phone - but who to call?
+Annie picks up the phone again - but who to call?
 Her coworkers would probably make fun of her or be annoyed.
 Also, this place, *CryoCorp Outpost 53*, she had never heard of it.
 The only one who might know more about that place is her grandpa, as he had thoroughly studied the plans of the city in his spare time back in the day.
 So she dials his number...

+"Hello", says an old, friendly voice on the other end.

+"Hello, it’s Annie."

+"Hey Annie!
+What’s on your mind that you call now?" *Not to self: Improve this, it doesn’t sound right to me*

+"Hey Grandpa!
+So ...
+Uhhh..."
+She makes a short pause.
+"This might be a little bit weird but someone contacted me from a location called ‘CryoCorp Outpost 53’.
+I wondered if you happen to know where that is."

+"CryoCorp...
+That’s a name I haven’t heard in a long time...
+Are you sure?"

+"Yes, he wrote it to me: CryoCorp Outpost 53."

+"What did he want?

-<Missing dialog here:
+*Missing dialog here:*

-* reveals that CryoCorp Outpost 53 is unreachable because it is outside of the dome
+* *reveals that CryoCorp Outpost 53 is unreachable because it is outside of the dome*
-* his dad had mentioned it in passing when talking about the old world and attempts to overcome the impending doom of humanity
+* *his dad had mentioned it in passing when talking about the old world and attempts to overcome the impending doom of humanity*
-* explanation of what "cryogenic sleep" is
+* *explanation of what "cryogenic sleep" is*
-* his dad had thought that it was a ridiculous idea that could never work
+* *his dad had thought that it was a ridiculous idea that could never work*

-\\>

 Slowly, she sets the receiver back on the cradle.
 What would she tell Jack?
 What could she do for him?
 And there was an outside world?
 A whole world, much bigger than the city, that she had never heard of and would never see?
-She gets up.
-While leaving her office, she glances at the terminal in the other room but the text hadn’t changed.
-She goes to the reception area to find some snacks.
-A cup of juice and a cookie later, she returns holding two additional cookies in her hand.
-She paces back and forth between her office and the terminal room while taking small bites of the cookies.
-One cookie disappears, and then the other one.
-And then she paces some more...
+She looks at the terminal but the text hadn’t changed.

+Annie gets up to grab some snacks.
+A cup of juice and a cookie later, she returns, holding two additional cookies.
+She leans against the wall while nibbling at one of them.
+The second cookie is almost gone when she hears it again:

-**BEEP BEEP**
+##### BEEP BEEP

 Annie looks up.
-That had to be the terminal again.
+That was the terminal.
 She walks over.

 ```
 Hello again.
 ```

-She sits down in front of the terminal.
+Again, she sits down in the chair.

 ```
 hello  i am really sorry but we cannot help you we cant get to outpost 53 its outside